dynamo/dynamo/README.md

 If you are felling adventurous, create a Dynamo in few steps:

-1) Ensure you are on Elixir master;
+1) Ensure you are on Elixir master and you have [rebar](https://github.com/basho/rebar) (available on homebrew) installed

-2) Clone this repository and go to its directory;
+2) Clone this repository and go to its directory

 3) Get Dynamo dependencies and run tests with: `MIX_ENV=test mix do deps.get, test`